 Make the dean’s list

-Getting good grades at college doesn’t just buy you bragging rights with your family; those A’s and B’s you worked so hard to earn could help you to save money too.
-Student Loan Hero reports that you might be able to score an auto insurance premium discount of up to 25%, depending on your insurance provider, if you have a GPA of 3.0 or higher.
+Getting good grades in college doesn’t just buy you bragging rights with your family; those A’s and B’s you worked so hard to earn could help you to save money too.
+You might be able to score an auto insurance premium discount of up to 25%, depending on your insurance provider, if you have a GPA of 3.0 or higher.
+Getting good grades can also land you more scholarship money, so making the dean’s list could bring a lot of benefits.

 Leave your car at home